 Proper surface preparation is the single most important factor in the success of a Convoy application.
-No matter what type of surface, it must be perfectly free of dirt, oils, and greases.
+No matter what type of surface, it must be completely free of dirt, oils, and greases.

 Minor concentrations of oil and grease can be removed with a solution of our #910 Washing Compound (or trisodium phosphate) and water.
 Mix 8 oz. of compound to each gallon of warm water.
 A gallon of solution should clean about 400 square feet of surface.
 After cleaning, test with scotch tape.
 If it sticks, the surface is oil free.